robotic-vision-lab/RGBD-Covariance-Descriptors/README.md

     $ python utilities/generate_acf_dataset.py subsampled-rgbd-dataset-tmp subsampled-rgbd-acf-train subsampled-rgbd-acf-test

-The training and test datasets for performing leave-sequence-out instance classification can be created simply by moving the sub-directories in the subsampled RGB-D dataset that correspond to '2\_\*' (sensor mounted 45 degrees) within a class to a separate test directory.
-The remaining sub-directories of each class, '1\_\*' and '4\_\*', makeup the training dataset.
+The training and test datasets for performing leave-sequence-out instance classification can be created simply by moving the subdirectories in the subsampled RGB-D dataset that correspond to '2\_\*' (sensor mounted 45 degrees) within a class to a separate test directory.
+The remaining subdirectories of each class, '1\_\*' and '4\_\*', makeup the training dataset.

 Now we can create a file where each line contains the absolute path to a